-Farming business involves a good amount of input expenses.
+Farming is one of the peaceful businesses, but it involves a lot of input expenses.

 Since the expenses have to be made for every crop, the farmer always needs input capital and sufficient gains from harvest to continue his farming.

-Even if there are losses due to calamities or poor natural conditions, yet for the next crop, the expenses or investments will remain the same.
+Even if there are losses due to calamities or poor natural conditions, still the operating costs for the next crop will remain the same or more.

-Hence many countries offer risk management policies and tax wavier to farmers.
+Hence many countries offer risk management policies, subsidies, and tax waivers to farmers.

 They also encourage them to apply for insurance to overcome severe financial losses.